Akash-Pateria/File-Bot/README.md

 # Alfred - Google Drive Bot

-A Google Drive bot for Mattermost that provides file sharing capabilities on Google Drive!
+A Google Drive bot that provides file sharing capabilities on Mattermost!